strimzi/proposals/062-support-tiered-storage.md

 ## Compatibility

-This proposal only add new configuration and API, so there is no backward compatibility issue for existing APIs.
+This proposal adds a new API and configuration, so there are no backward compatibility issues with the existing APIs.

 ## Alternate consideration